QubesOS/qubes-doc/introduction/support.md

 good questions](https://stackoverflow.com/help/how-to-ask).
 Don't forget to [stay safe](#staying-safe)!

-### I don't need support, but I think I found a bug
+### I don't need support, but I think I found a bug.

 We'd be grateful if you reported it (but please make sure no one else has already reported it first)!
 Please see [Issue Tracking](/doc/issue-tracking/) for details.

-### I don't need support, but I'd like to request a feature
+### I don't need support, but I'd like to request a feature.

 No promises, but we'd be happy to consider it!
 Please see [Issue Tracking](/doc/issue-tracking/) for details.